-- Are the proposed budget and staffing levels adequate to carry out the proposed research? - Is the budget reasonable and appropriate for the scope?
+- How well are the proposed budget and staffing levels aligned with the proposed work? - How reasonable and appropriate is the budget for the proposed work?

 QUALITY AND EFFICACY OF THE PROMOTING INCLUSIVE AND EQUITABLE RESEARCH PLAN

 - Is the proposed Promoting Inclusive and Equitable Research (PIER) Plan suitable for the size and complexity of the proposed project and an integral component of the proposed project? - To what extent is the PIER plan likely to lead to participation of individuals from diverse backgrounds, including individuals historically underrepresented in the research community? - What aspects of the PIER plan are likely to contribute to the goal of creating and maintaining an equitable, inclusive, encouraging, and professional training and research environment and supporting a sense of belonging among project personnel? - How does the proposed plan include intentional mentorship and are the associated mentoring resources reasonable and appropriate?